All Episodes

 For one thing, Mel Gibson was taking a great deal of artistic license, seemingly mostly in ways that painted Jews as being evil and bloodthirsty.

-Given Gibson's subsequent behavior, I would say it's probably not an accident.
+Well, you know, and then given Gibson's subsequent behavior, I would say it's probably not an accident.

-Also, I didn't realize this until I was checking in on The Passion's release date, but they're actually making a sequel that's due to be released next year.
+Also, I didn't realize this until I was checking in on the Passion's release date, but they're actually making a sequel that's due to be released next year.

 jordan holmes